backmind/MyWallet-to-Fireflyiii/README.md

 1. A running [Firefly iii](https://github.com/firefly-iii/firefly-iii) (ffiii) instance
 2. A running [Firefly iii Data Importer](https://github.com/firefly-iii/data-importer) (FIYI) instance, already connected with your ffiii app.

-So in order to import the data, you have to go to your FIYI instance and:
+So, in order to import the data, you have to go to your FIYI instance and follow the next steps:
 1. Click on ```Import file```
 2. At ```Importable file``` select the csv we previously exported
 3. At ```Optional configuration file``` select the file ```FIYIcfg\mywallet.json``` wich is part of the current repository